aditya23302/Weather-App/README.md

 API link:https://openweathermap.org/api

-Used VanillaJS for developing the project
+Used VanillaJS for developing the Application